mendozaasiel1895/netflix-data-analysis/notebooks/Problem 1_README.md

 1. **Loaded dataset** (`netflix_titles.csv`) using pandas.
 2. **Data Cleaning**
    - Removed duplicates.
-   - Filled missing country values with `"Unknown"`.
+   - Filled missing country, cast, and director values with `"Unknown"`.
    - Converted `date_added` column to datetime format.
+   - Removed rows with no valid `date_added`.
 3. **Analysis**
    - Counted the number of *Movies* and *TV Shows* using `value_counts()`.
 4. **Visualization**
-   - Created a bar chart with matplotlib to show distribution.
+   - Created a bar chart and pie chart with matplotlib to show distribution.
-   - Saved the chart in the `images/` folder.

 ---